Demystifying Lipschitz verification: positive matrices, negative results: Objections to the trivial bound considered

 Qualitatively, the induced norm is a slacker penalty than Tikhonov regularization such as weight decay, which penalizes the Frobenius norm.
-For \(p=2\), the induced norm penalty is only active on the largest singular value of each weight matrix and has a rank-1 gradient, while the Frobenius norm penalty is active on all singular values (leading to a full-rank gradient).
-Just like \(\infty\)-norm regularization tends to lead to anti-sparse vectors in convex problems, the spectral norm penalty leads to well-conditioned weight matrices because optimizing the lower singular spaces is ``free.''
+The spectral norm penalty is only active on the largest singular value of each weight matrix and has a rank-1 gradient, while the Frobenius norm penalty is active on all singular values (leading to a full-rank gradient).
+This pressure tends to lead to well-conditioned weight matrices because optimizing the lower singular spaces is ``free.''

 \paragraph{Lipschitz-constrained parameterization} The trivial Lipschitz bound is less conservative when weight matrices are well-conditioned.
 Therefore, it is better to constrain the weight matrices to be well-conditioned and Lipschitz by parameterization, either by projected gradient descent onto layerwise Lipschitz balls \citep{gouk_regularisation_2021} or by direct parameterization of the Lipschitz cylinder \citep{ cisse_parseval_2017, singla_improved_2022, wang_direct_2023, lai_enhancing_2025, bethune_deep_2024}.